-21In fact, empirical evidence suggests that asset market constraints on households and/or and in 't Veld (2009) allow for credit constrained households along the lines of the financial accelerator literature, thus allowing the stringency of credit constraints to vary over the business cycle.
+of agents, which will affect the transmission of fiscal policy shocks.21 Roeger and in 't Veld (2009) allow for credit constrained households along the lines of the financial accelerator literature, thus allowing the stringency of credit constraints to vary over the business cycle.
 They argue that fiscal policy becomes a more effective tool for short-run economic stabilization, since the marginal propensity to consume out of current income increases during recessions.
 Tagkalakis (2008) provides empirical evidence for asymmetric effects of fiscal policy for a panel of nineteen OECD countries over the period 1970-2002.
 He shows that a spending shock has a larger effect on private consumption in downturns than in upturns.